unjs/serve-placeholder/README.md

 ### `handler`

-A mapping from file extensions to handler.
+A mapping from file extensions to the handler.
 Extensions should start with `.` like `.js`.

-You can disable any of default handlers by setting value to `false`
+You can disable any of the default handlers by setting the value to `false`

 ### `statusCode`